blessed45/running-notes/GIT-GITHUB-README.md

      - team URL
      - organization project-repo URL

-So as DevOps engineer, you van be task to create:
+So as DevOps engineer, you can be task to create:

    - a github account for your organization
    - create team and add members